 At this point, let's look at some examples.

 PUNCH EXAMPLE

-Say you were machining a punch that required three total passes (rough and two trims).
-Based on the Material Type, Material Thickness, Wire Diameter and Flushing condition you looked in the Sodick condition manual and below are the set of conditions and offsets the manual recommended:
+Lets machining a punch that required three total passes (rough and two trims).
+Based on the Material Type, Material Thickness, Wire Diameter and Flushing condition, remember to set the cutting conditions using the Condition Set Menu.